diegojromerolopez/diegojromerolopez.github.io/content/en/post/2015-07-23-managing-clients.md

 We don't work for a client, we work with a client.

-Many times a conversation can avoid developing new features that won't be used or the cancelation of the project.
+Many times a conversation can avoid developing new features that won't be used or the cancellation of the project.

 Soft skills are important, yes, even for an engineer.
-You will have mettings with clients, so practice your "human" abilities.
+You will have meetings with clients, so practice your "human" abilities.